ishikakushwah01/pizza-sales_dashboard/README.md

 # 🍕 Pizza Sales & Revenue Analysis Dashboard

-This project analyzes pizza sales data to extract key business insights using *Python, **SQL, and **Excel*.
+This project analyzes pizza sales data to extract key business insights using *Python, **SQL .
 The goal is to understand sales patterns, customer preferences, and help businesses make better decisions.

 ---